-Other poetic techniques used by Ramanujan include enjambment, alliteration, and zoomorphism.
+Ppoetic techniques nad literary devices used by Ramanujan include enjambment, alliteration, and zoomorphism.
 The later is the opposite of anthropomorphism.
 It applies to moments in writing in which a person is given animal characteristics.
 This is the case in ‘Of Mothers, among other things,’ especially in stanzas three and four as the mother is compared to an eagle.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, the phrase “crying cradles” in the second stanza, “tree-tasselled” in the third, and the words “still,” “sensible” and “slowly” in the fifth.

 Analysis of Of Mothers, among other things

 In the first lines of ‘Of Mothers, among other things’ the speaker begins by explaining something important he smelled.
 It was the “silk and white /petal of [his] mother’s youth”.
 The scent was found on a “blackbone tree.”
 It speaks to her beauty, youth, and the materials the speaker associates with her.